-The exact punishment for a white collar crime may involve deceit, concealment or an abuse of trust.
-The punishment for all white collar crimes includes time behind bars, restitution and fines.
+Each white collar crime may involve deceit, concealment, or an abuse of trust.
+The punishment for all white collar crimes includes time behind bars, restitution, and fines.
 In California, some white collar crimes are listed as felonies and others are misdemeanors.

 Types of White Collar Crime in California

 In California, white collar crimes range from fraud and computer crimes to forgery, car insurance fraud and environmental crime.
 Embezzlement is another type of white collar crime.
 According to the state’s Penal Code Section 503, embezzlement is taking property or money entrusted to you.

 Other types of white collar crimes in California include: